Dev-Sites/pixijs/Pixi-v4-Migration-Guide.md

 Use `filterClamp` uniform to prevent bad things on edges (`inputCoord.xy`, `filterClamp.xy`, `filterClamp.zw`) , displacement and blur are good examples for that.
 See [forum post](http://www.html5gamedevs.com/topic/24347-weird-filterareas-size-on-v4/) for more information.

+`filter.uniforms` now contains a direct map of uniform names to uniform values.
+Custom uniform data (mapping with objects specifying uniform `type` and `value`) is now stored in `filter.uniformData`.

 ### DisplayObject

 Setting the position of a DisplayObject no longer maintain the reference to the Point.
 The values of the point are assigned to the transform of the DisplayObject.
 For instance: